 When it was time for Equip Family Mentor Laura Cohen to help her daughter navigate college applications, she had one rule: recovery would always take priority.
 “My daughter started college two years into her recovery,” Cohen says.
 “Even during the application process, her recovery was in the front seat.
 We and her team were very clear that just because she got into a college didn’t mean she could go that fall.
 Recovery was first and foremost and if that meant a gap year was needed, we wouldn't have hesitated.”

 Transitions are a tricky time for those with eating disorders, and starting college is one of the biggest transitions there is.
 For many students, the sudden shift in environment, expectations, and schedule can be jarring, and is compounded by anxieties around academics and social status.
 Even for those who aren’t moving away from home, the change in structure and responsibility can be a lot to handle.
-And for anyone prone to or in recovery from an eating disorder, all of these changes—combined with the endless food choices and that are both hallmarks to college culture—can cause considerable stress and potentially trigger a problem or relapse.
-Given all this, it's no coincidence that the median age of eating disorder onset tends to coincide with the typical age of college enrollment, .
+And for anyone prone to or in recovery from an eating disorder, all of these changes—combined with the endless food choices and diet talk that are both hallmarks to college culture—can cause considerable stress and potentially trigger a problem or relapse.
+Given all this, it's no coincidence that the median age of eating disorder onset tends to coincide with the typical age of college enrollment, according to research.

 “This is a time of great developmental change.
-Young adults are focusing on individuation from their family of origin, deciding who they are, and developing intimacy in significant relationships,” says Equip VP of Medical Care, Jennifer Derenne, who has edited on transitioning from adolescent to adult mental health care.
+Young adults are focusing on individuation from their family of origin, deciding who they are, and developing intimacy in significant relationships,” says Equip VP of Medical Care, Jennifer Derenne, who has edited two books on transitioning from adolescent to adult mental health care.
 “All of this change can be exciting and exhilarating while also overwhelming and destabilizing.
 They may change their eating or activity behaviors to manage their stress and anxiety, or out of a fear that they’ll gain the ‘Freshman 15.’”

 But while all these risk factors can make this time particularly precarious, eating disorders in college are not inevitable.
 With the right information, resources, and support, families can help their child prioritize recovery and make this time of transition exciting rather than overwhelming.